ergo-services/ergo/README.md

 Technologies and design patterns of Erlang/OTP have been proven over the years.
 Now in Golang.
 Up to x5 times faster than original Erlang/OTP in terms of network messaging.
-The easiest drop-in replacement for your hot Erlang-nodes in the cluster.
+The easiest way to create an OTP-designed application in Golang.

 [https://ergo.services](https://ergo.services)